BlinovaAlexa/The_Compliance_Registry_Documentation/Documents.md

 ![Documents](/images/documents1.jpg)

 A draft label for non-published documents visually highlights documents.

 ## New Document

 User could add a new document using the New button.

 ![New Document](/images/documents2.jpg)

+The default state of toggle is Draft (unpublished).
+While the document is Draft, its file can be re-uploaded (changed).
+Also those documents are not displayed on the network search page.
+The Draft toggle can be changed from Draft to Published while uploading new document (immediately publishing) and while editing not yet published documents (postpended publishing).

 ## Edit Document